sonic-net/SONiC/doc/bum_storm_control/bum_storm_control_hld.md

 ### 3.2.1 CONFIG_DB
-A new table CFG_PORT_STORM_CONTROL_TABLE is introduced in the configuration database for the purpose of storing storm-control configuration parameters.
+A new table PORT_STORM_CONTROL is introduced in the configuration database for the purpose of storing storm-control configuration parameters.
 This table is filled by the management framework.
-#### CFG_PORT_STORM_CONTROL_TABLE
+#### PORT_STORM_CONTROL

     ;Store Storm Control configuration per physical port ;Status: work in progress
     ;storm control type - broadcast / unknown-unicast / unknown-multicast
-    key     = CFG_PORT_STORM_CONTROL_TABLE:port:storm_control_type ; Ethernet Interface Name and storm control type ;field  = value
+    key     = PORT_STORM_CONTROL:port|storm_control_type ; Ethernet Interface Name and storm control type ;field  = value
     enabled = BIT          ; Is the storm control enabled (1) or disabled (0) on the interface kbps     = 1*13 DIGIT   ; CIR value in kilo bits per second